MicrosoftDocs/VBA-Docs/api/Excel.Range.Calculate.md

 api_name:
 - Excel.Range.Calculate
 ms.assetid: 7c29afda-4980-6992-fc8d-b4caf2f74660
-ms.date: 06/08/2017
+ms.date: 05/10/2019
 localization_priority: Normal
 ---

 # Range.Calculate method (Excel)

-Calculates all open workbooks, a specific worksheet in a workbook, or a specified range of cells on a worksheet, as shown in the following table.
+Calculates all open workbooks, a specific worksheet in a workbook, or a specified range of cells on a worksheet, as shown in the table in the Remarks section.

 ## Syntax